Ferruccio Lamborghini: Fascination with bullfighting

 After naming the Urraco after a bull breed, in 1974, Lamborghini broke from tradition, naming the Countach not for a bull, but for contacc, a Piedmontese exclamation of astonishment.
 Legend has it that Nuccio Bertone uttered the word in surprise when he first laid eyes on the Countach prototype, "Project 112".
 The LM002 sport utility vehicle and the Silhouette were other exceptions to the tradition.

-The Jalpa of 1982 was named after a bull breed: Diablo, after the Duke of Veragua's ferocious bull famous for fighting an epic battle against "El Chicorro" in Madrid in 1869.
+The Jalpa of 1982 was named after a bull breed; the Diablo of 1990, after the Duke of Veragua's ferocious bull famous for fighting an epic battle against "El Chicorro" in Madrid in 1869.

 Even after Ferruccio's death the tradition was maintained: Murciélago, the legendary bull who survived 28 sword strokes and whose life was spared by "El Lagartijo" for his performance in 1879; Gallardo, named after one of the five ancestral castes of the Spanish fighting bull breed; and Reventón, the bull that defeated young Mexican torero Félix Guzmán in 1943.
 The Estoque concept of 2008 was named after the estoc, the sword traditionally used by matadors during bullfights, while the replacement for the Murcielago, the Aventador (unveiled in 2011) was named after a bull that was bred by the sons of Don Celestino Cuadri Vides.
 This bull was killed in a particularly gruesome fight, where after the bull was killed, its left ear was cut off and given to the Matador as a token of good luck.

 Legacy

 All of Ferruccio Lamborghini's companies continue to operate today in one form or another.
 His son, Tonino, designs a collection of clothing and accessories under the Tonino Lamborghini brand, as well as designing the Town Life, an electric microcar which was revealed at the Bologna Motor Show in 1999.
 Ferruccio's daughter, Patrizia Lamborghini, runs the Lamborghini winery on his Umbria estate.
-In 1995 Ferruccio's son Tonino opened a museum that honors Lamborghini's legacy, the Centro Studi e Ricerche Ferruccio Lamborghini in Dosso (Ferrara), which was moved to Argelato (Bologna) in 2014 with the new name Museo Lamborghini.
+In 1995 son Tonino opened a museum that honors Lamborghini's legacy, the Centro Studi e Ricerche Ferruccio Lamborghini in Dosso (Ferrara), which was moved to Argelato (Bologna) in 2014 with the new name Museo Lamborghini.